einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

     console.log("Your number is greater than 60");
   }</code></pre>

-_And what does the conditional statement "say"?_
+_And what do the conditional statements "say"?_

 <span class="fragment">"<b>If</b> a is less than or equal to 40, <b>then</b> print to the console."</span>